SoftwareAG/universalmessaging-server-docker-samples/README.md

 ============================================
-This package contains configurations to help you containerize, run and configure the Universal Messaging realm server and also run the Universal Messaging command line tool to administrate the Universal Messaging realm server on the Docker platform.
+This package contains configurations to help you containerize, run and configure the Universal Messaging realm server and also run the Universal Messaging command line tools to administrate the Universal Messaging realm server on the Docker platform.

 Prerequisites